agustin004/agustin004/README.md

 #### 🌱 Things I am currently working on:
 - Currently pursuing a Bachelor's Degree in Computer Science
+- Taking online courses about Data Science, BigData and CD/CI
 - Postgraduate Diploma s.
 Cybersecurity
 - Certification Fundamentals of Hacking & Defense
-- Taking online courses about CD/CI & DevOps

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
+- Learning Lenguages (SPN - ENG - PORT - FRA)
-- Coding at least 4 hours a day
+- Coding at least 2 hours a day
 - Exercising 5/6 days a week
-- Improving my CV with some education apart from university
+- Improving my CV with some education programs apart from university

 #### :computer: Programming languages and tools:
 <p>